-The combined regional rail and BRT access map on the following page (C-13) shows the access to the regional light rail and commuter rail systems when all ST3 improvements are in service.
-It depicts the geographic coverage of $\frac{3}{4}$ -mile walk access and $\frac{2}{2}$ -mile park-andride access to the rail stations, and the reach of existing local bus services (including average 1⁄4-mile walk distance to the bus) that would allow access to the rail system with one transfer.
+Map 2 shows the access to the regional light rail and commuter rail systems when all ST3 improvements are in service.
+It depicts the geographic coverage of 3⁄4-mile walk access and 21⁄2-mile park-and-ride access to the rail stations, and the reach of existing local bus services (including average 1⁄4 mile walk distance to the bus) that would allow access to the rail system with one transfer.

-Approximately 84 percent of Sound Transit District residents and 93 percent of district employees would have convenient access to the region's high-reliability transit system in 2040.
+Approximately 84 percent of Sound Transit District residents and 93 percent of district employees would have convenient access to the region's high-reliability rail system in 2040.